Frequently Asked Questions

 All of them, we are able to build it to take from size 000-5 a full chart of the sizes can be found here: https://www.lfacapsulefillers.com/capsule-size-chart

-The machines that we traditionally hold in stock will be a 00 or a 0.
+The machines that we hold in stock are usually size 00 or 0.